The compilation semantics of a word is represented by a

 You can perform the compilation semantics represented by the compilation

-.
+token with execute.
 You can compile the compilation semantics

-.
-I.e., ``x name>compile postpone,
+with postpone,.
+I.e., ``x name>compile postpone, is

-equivalent to postpone x
+equivalent to postpone x.

 Compile the compilation semantics represented by the compilation token w xt.